ooni/spec/backends/th-007-nwcth.md

 This discovery includes finding out HTTPS URLs corresponding to HTTP URLs in case of 301 redirections.
-It also includes discovering whether there are QUIC endpoints associated to HTTPS URLs.
+It also includes discovering whether there are HTTP/3 endpoints associated to HTTPS URLs.

 Because we perform this discovery, we also cover the case where a Probe cannot continue to perform a measurement, because it receives a `NXDOMAIN`